isomerpages/nlb-discovereads/pages/Discover Science: Budding Scientists.md

 The sea aquarium habitat is now ready to welcome the marine animals!

-Tips for Parents:
+#### Tips for Parents:
 Do allow your child to colour the paper plate in other colours.
 Encourage them to use their creativity to decorate the paper plate.
 This activity gives your child an opportunity to express their ideas and help boost their confidence in making their own decisions.

 ### LET'S TRY THIS AT HOME!
-It Is Time for Yoga
+#### It Is Time for Yoga
-Check out this link for the different yoga poses based on the marine animals.
+Check out this [link](https://parentingchaos.com/ocean-themed-kids-yoga/) for the different yoga poses based on the marine animals.
 Let's have some fun and stretch your body!
-Disclaimer: Please try out these poses under strict adult supervision and ensure that your bodies are not pushed beyond their limits.
+**Disclaimer**: Please try out these poses under strict adult supervision and ensure that your bodies are not pushed beyond their limits.

 Whale pose (Bow Pose): Bend your back and catch your legs to form an arching whale!